networkrunt/NetworkRunt/content/post/deploying-a-spine-leaf-vxlan-dcn-using-aruba-fabric-composer/index.md

 ![](screenshot-at-jul-18-16-22-32.png "BGP Options")

 To support the iBGP deployment, I specify the ASN and configure both spine switches as route reflectors.
-I then create BGP groups for the leaf and spines and an authentication password.
+I then create BGP groups for the leaf and spines.
+An authentication password is applied.

 ![](screenshot-at-jul-18-16-23-16.png "BGP Parameters")